2600hz/libwebphone/docs/lwpCall.md

 and sending media as well as the target for in-call controls.

 > NOTE!
 If lwpCallList is enabled there will be a 'null' lwpCall instance created to represent new calls.
 This instance will not have a session, which can be checked via `hasSession()`.

-> NOTE!
-It is not expected that an instance of this class be created outside of the libwebphone interals.
-To access this instance use the libwebphone instance use the methods provided by lwpCallList or capture it via events.
-If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](libwebphone.md).

 ## Methods